Season One, Episode Fourteen: “That Damn Donna Reed”

 LANE: And “Lucy in the Sky with Diamonds.”

-— William Shatner (born 1931) is a Canadian actor best known for his role as Captain Kirk in the Star Trek franchise (previously mentioned in episode six at 04:50, episode eight at 08:40, and episode 13 at 13:00).
-The album Rory and Lane are discussing may be Shatner’s 1968 debut The Transformed Man, which does indeed include covers of Bob Dylan’s “Mr. Tambourine Man” and the Beatles’ “Lucy in the Sky with Diamonds.”
-These songs also appear on the 1997 compilation Spaced Out: The Best of Leonard Nimoy and William Shatner (1997), though neither album appears to be an exact visual match for the CD Rory holds on screen.
+• William Shatner (born 1931) is a Canadian actor best known for his role as Captain Kirk in the Star Trek franchise.
+Rory and Lane may be discussing Shatner’s 1968 debut album The Transformed Man, which includes covers of Bob Dylan’s “Mr. Tambourine Man” and the Beatles’ “Lucy in the Sky with Diamonds.”
+These songs also appear on the 1997 compilation Spaced Out: The Best of Leonard Nimoy and William Shatner.

-— Nimoy appeared alongside Shatner in Star Trek, playing the Vulcan character Spock.
+• Nimoy appeared alongside Shatner in Star Trek, portraying the Vulcan character Spock.
+The series was referenced previously in episodes six, eight, and thirteen.

-— Marcel Marceau (born Marcel Mangel, 1923-2007) “was a French actor and mime artist most famous for his stage persona, ‘Bip the Clown’.
-He referred to mime as the ‘art of silence’ and he performed professionally worldwide for over 60 years” (Wikipedia).
+• Marcel Marceau (born Marcel Mangel, 1923-2007) “was a French mime artist and actor most famous for his stage persona, ‘Bip the Clown’.
+He referred to mime as the ‘art of silence’, performing professionally worldwide for more than 60 years” (Wikipedia).
 A sampling of his noiseless performances can be seen here.

-LORELAI: Luke!
-Stella got out, and I don’t know, do I put seed on the floor, do I make cheeping sounds, or do I pull a Lucy Ricardo and walk like a chicken so she thinks I’m her mother?
+LORELAI: Stella got out, and I don’t know.
+Do I put seed on the floor, do I make cheeping sounds, or do I pull a Lucy Ricardo and walk like a chicken so she thinks I’m her mother?

-— In the final season of the US television sitcom I Love Lucy (1951-1957), Lucy and Ricky Ricardo (played by real-life married couple Lucille Ball and Desi Arnaz) relocate from New York City to Connecticut.
-Once settled, they’re shocked at the cost of country living, and in the 1957 episode “Lucy Raises Chickens,” Lucy devises a scheme to profit from the sale of chickens’ eggs.
-Mishaps ensue, and before long, she has 500 baby chicks roaming loose around her home.
-She squawks and walks like a chicken – bending her knees and holding her arms like wings – in an attempt to coax the chicks from their hiding places and corral them back to one room.
+• In the final season of US television sitcom I Love Lucy (1951-1957), Lucy and Ricky Ricardo (played by real-life married couple Lucille Ball and Desi Arnaz) relocate from New York City to Connecticut.
+Once settled, they’re surprised by the high cost of living, and in the 1957 episode “Lucy Raises Chickens,” Lucy tries to supplement their income through the sale of chickens’ eggs.
+Mishaps ensue, and before long, there are 500 baby chicks roaming loose around their home.
+Lucy squawks and walks like a chicken in an attempt to coax the chicks from their hiding places and corral them to one room.

-I Love Lucy was previously mentioned in episode six at 06:40.
+• I Love Lucy was referenced previously in episode six.

-Cosmopolitan, also known as Cosmo, is a US fashion and entertainment magazine marketed toward women.
-It includes dating and relationship advice and is especially known for its explicit sex tips.
-The magazine was previously featured in episode six at 37:10 and referenced in episode 10 at 23:40.
+• Cosmopolitan (or Cosmo, for short) is a US fashion and entertainment magazine marketed toward women.
+It was founded in 1886, though its content has shifted over time.
+Today, it includes dating and relationship advice and is especially known for its explicit sex tips.
+It has been referenced or featured previously in episodes six, seven, and ten.

-— Rory goes to Lane in search of a CD she describes as “the weird one,” and we catch a glimpse of the cover around 21:25.
-The CD in question, Music From a Sparkling Planet, is a compilation of tracks by Mexican bandleader and composer Juan García Esquivel, better known as simply Esquivel!
-Although the compilation album was released in 1995, the music represents a late 1950s/early 1960s genre variously described as easy listening, lounge music, or space age pop.
+• Rory goes to Lane in search of a CD she describes as “the weird one,” and we catch a glimpse of the cover around 21:25.
+The CD in question, Music From a Sparkling Planet, is a compilation by Mexican bandleader and composer Juan García Esquivel, better known as simply Esquivel!
+Though the album was released in 1995, the music represents a late 1950s/early 1960s genre variously described as easy listening, lounge music, or space age pop.

 RORY: Honey, you’re home!

-— “Honey, I’m home!” is a stereotypical television catchphrase harking back to the domestic sitcoms of the 1950s and ’60s.
+• “Honey, I’m home!” is a stereotypical television catchphrase harking back to the domestic sitcoms of the 1950s and ’60s.
 Though Rory reverses it, the greeting is usually made by a husband to his stay-at-home wife upon his return from work.
-(I Love Lucy‘s variation, “Lucy, I’m home!”, was referenced in episode six at 06:40.)
-The phrase is so evocative of this era of television that it became the title of the 1991-1992 classic-sitcom spoof, Hi Honey, I’m Home!, which aired on ABC as part of its TGIF lineup.
+(The fabled I Love Lucy variation, “Lucy, I’m home!” was discussed in episode six.)
+The phrase is so evocative of this era of television, it was used as the title of classic-sitcom spoof, Hi Honey, I’m Home!, which aired on ABC from 1991 to 1992 as part of its TGIF lineup.

-— This song was written and composed by Lyn Duddy and Lee Pockriss.
-It was recorded twice before 17-year-old Fabares recorded her version in 1961, and it was her version that made the song a success; it reached number one on the Billboard Hot 100 Chart when it was released as a single in 1962.
-Fabares is also best known for her role as Mary Stone, Donna Reed’s daughter on The Donna Reed Show.
+• This song was written by Lyn Duddy and Lee Pockriss.
+It was recorded twice before 17-year-old Fabares recorded her version in 1961, and it was her version that made the song a success; it reached #1 on the Billboard Hot 100 Chart when it was released as a single in 1962.
+Fabares is also known for her role as Mary Stone, Donna Reed’s daughter on The Donna Reed Show.

 RORY: Lime fantasy supreme.